nathantim/amputee_gait_simulation/README.md

 This will show the kinematics, muscle activation, GRF, joint torques for the simulation.
 It will show the average data with standard deviation.
 As a reference winter data will be plotted for the sagittal data.
 This figure will be saved.
 See the plotData function for specifics.

 This model is available for Academic or Non-Profit Organization Noncommercial research use only.

+Compiler used: MEX configured to use 'Microsoft Visual C++ 2015 (C)' for C language compilation.
+Model is numerically sensitive.
+Gains were obtained while sampling the data at 30 Hz.
+Changing this will change the evaluations.
+On flat terrain this does not differ too much, however, on rougher terrain it might result in an unsuccesful gait